farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 * Edit chunk B's contents to cause a NULL byte overflow into chunk C's size.
 This changes chunk C's total size (including metadata) from 0x121 to 0x100.
 Notice that the `PREV_INUSE` bit gets set to 0 in the process, due to the NULL byte overflow, which causes chunk B to appear to be free when we free chunk C later on.

 * In the process of doing the NULL byte overflow, we also set chunk C's `prev_size` field to 0x250.
-This causes the `prev_size` field to encompass both chunks A and B. Later when we free chunk C, `malloc_consolidate` is called which causes chunks A, B, and C to be consolidated into one large chunk, which is put into the unsorted bin.
+This causes the `prev_size` field to encompass both chunks A and B. Later when we free chunk C, the `unlink` macro is called using chunk A ***because*** of the fact that we set chunk C's `prev_size` such that it encompasses up to chunk A. This causes chunks A, B, and C to be consolidated into one large chunk, which is then put into the unsorted bin.

+* The code for the unlink macro will be shown a bit further down.

 ```c
 gef➤  x/80gx 0x55a7bc254380